developmentseed/expresslane/README.md

 - `/public` - static files

-## Environment settings
+## Environment dependent settings

-Additionally to settings.js, environment dependent settings overrides can be specified in modules named
+Additionally to settings.js, environment dependent settings can be specified in modules named

     settings.env.ENV_NAME.js

-So if the application is started with `NODE_ENV=production node app.js` a file `settings.env.production.js` would be looked for and - if present - its settings would selectively override values with the same key in settings.js.
+So if the application is started with `NODE_ENV=production node app.js` a file `settings.env.production.js` will be looked for and - if present - its values would be added to the ones defined in settings.js.
+If a value with the same key already exists in settings.js it will be overridden.